laurenskz/lighthouse2/docs/PBRT_support.md

 - Uber material Ks on the `chopper-titan` scene looks lighter than it should be
 - Window slits in the `dining-room` scene do not cast proper shadows on the wall
   - Can be skydome transformation and the distant light source

-## Update after rebase on top of master:
-- Darker reflection on flipped normals is fixed
-- Dark indoor scenes seem fixed, to a certain extent.
-- The "always working" coffee machine scene is now broken, way too dark.
-- Indoor scenes seem too light on unlit surfaces.
-As if a light vector got flipped somewhere.
-- Overbrightening in the lamp scene seems gone now.
-But the light-direction issue seems to rear its head here as well.

 ## Windows bugs
 - CUDA Kernel assertions do not compile in debug mode (except with #define NDEBUG, defeating the purpose).